Catholic Charismatic Renewal: Baptism in the Holy Spirit

-Traditional Catholics consider that the Sacrament of Baptism is sufficient in itself.
-However, Fr Raniero Cantalamessa, preacher to the Papal household, explains that "Catholic theology recognizes the concept of a valid but tied sacrament.
-A sacrament is called tied if the fruit that should accompany it remains bound because of certain blocks that prevent its effectiveness."
-He goes on to say that sacraments are not magical rituals that act mechanically, without the person's knowledge or response.
-The individual's personal response and faith is needed in order for the grace and power of the sacraments to flow into their life.
+The Papal Preacher, Cardinal Raniero Cantalamessa, explains that "Catholic theology recognizes the concept of a valid but tied sacrament... if the fruit that should accompany it remains bound because of certain blocks that prevent its effectiveness."
+He goes on to say that sacraments are not magical rituals that act mechanically, without the person's knowledge or response, and that the individual's personal response and faith is needed in order for the grace and power of the sacraments to flow into their life.

 Reaction

 From the Church hierarchy

-The initial reaction to the movement by the Church hierarchy was cautiously supportive.
-Some initially supported it as being a harbinger of ecumenism (greater unity of Gospel witness among the different Christian traditions).
-It was thought that these practices would draw the Catholic Church and Protestant communities closer together in a truly spiritual ecumenism.
-Today, the Catholic Charismatic Renewal enjoys support from most of the Church's hierarchy, from the Pope to bishops of dioceses around the world, as a recognized ecclesial movement.
+The initial reaction to the movement by the hierarchy of the Catholic Church was cautiously supportive.
+Some initially supported it as a harbinger of ecumenism (greater unity of Gospel witness among the different Christian traditions), believing that these practices would draw the Catholic Church and Protestant communities closer together in a truly spiritual ecumenism.
+Today, the Catholic Charismatic Renewal enjoys support from most of the Catholic hierarchy, from the papacy to bishops of dioceses around the world, as a recognized ecclesial movement.